Parking a Semi in a Residential Zone? Learn the Regulations First

 Key Facts:

-- There is no nationwide U.S. law governing semi-truck parking in residential areas; rules are set locally
+- There is no nationwide U.S. law regulating semi-truck parking in residential zones; rules are set locally

-- Many cities restrict commercial vehicles over 20–26 feet or over 26,000 lbs GVWR from residential street parking
+- Many cities restrict large commercial vehicles based on size, weight, or length (commonly 20–26 feet or 26,000+ lbs GVWR thresholds)

-- Common enforcement models include outright bans, 24–72 hour time limits, or conditional residential permits
+- Common enforcement models include full bans, short time limits (24–72 hours), or permit-based parking systems

 Why are Semi-Trucks a Concern in Residential Areas?